HangX-Ma/miniFOC/README.md

 - Find a project procedure problem that you must reconfirm the encoder direction if you reassemble your hardware.
 - Only low speed mode can support the motor position rebound test.
 Otherwise, the motor will be damaged.
     > :sob: My motor seems to be damaged.
+(Update: It recovered!)
+- Replace the PWMA current sensor and the current loop start to work.
+But I haven't find a good parameters for it.

 ### 2023-07-30